-All TK-5th grade students must exit the building with the group through the front doors of the Education Building lobby.
+All TK-5th grade students must exit the building with their class if they are not going to Holding Room or Afterschool Care.
 Any TK-5th grade student who is not picked up within 15 minutes of dismissal will be sent to After-School (a charge may be incurred).
-High school students must pick up their siblings from the Education Building lobby.
-Students are not allowed to walk to the high school or to their siblings vehicles.
+High school students must pick up their elementary siblings from the Education Building lobby.
+Students are not allowed to walk to the middle school, high school, or to their sibling's vehicles.